sajidhussain786/HOW-to-install-gem5-on-ubuntu/README.md

 $ sudo apt-get update; sudo apt-get upgrade

 # installing the needed packages for Gem5

+sudo apt-get install swig gcc m4 python python-dev libgoogle-perftools-dev  g++  scons  mercurial  zlib1g-dev libgoogle-perftools-dev protobuf-compiler libprotobuf-dev build-essential

 # you can download the .tar.gz file and extract it but I prefer grabbing from the repo just in # case you needed to run $ hg pull to update the code or to commit

 $ hg clone http://repo.gem5.org/gem5   # this is a developer version